library-data-platform/ldp/doc/User_Guide.md

 extracted source data.

-In addition, attributes called `sk` or ending in `_sk` are surrogate keys, which can be used as an alternative to the source record identifiers such as `id`.
+In addition, attributes called `sk` or ending in `_sk` are surrogate keys, which can be used as an alternative to the source identifiers such as `id`.
 The table `ldpsystem.idmap` contains all surrogate keys used in the database and their corresponding IDs.

 One additional attribute, `tenant_id`, is reserved for future use in consortial reporting.